Skip to main content

 Catecholamines, which include epinephrine (adrenaline) and norepinephrine (noradrenaline), are the hormones of the “fight or flight” response.
 Produced by the adrenal glands and the sympathetic nervous system, these hormones are responsible for the body’s rapid response to stress.
 When you perceive a threat, whether it’s a physical danger or a psychological stressor, your body floods with catecholamines.
 This surge of hormones has an immediate and profound effect on your cardiovascular system.

 Epinephrine and norepinephrine increase your heart rate and the force of your heart’s contractions, pumping more blood with each beat.
-They also cause in some parts of the body, such as the skin and digestive tract, while dilating blood vessels in skeletal muscles, preparing you for action.
+They also cause vasoconstriction in some parts of the body, such as the skin and digestive tract, while dilating blood vessels in skeletal muscles, preparing you for action.

 This redistribution of blood flow, combined with the increase in cardiac output, leads to a rapid and significant increase in blood pressure.
-While this response is essential for survival in acute situations, chronic activation of the and the resulting overexposure to catecholamines can contribute to the development of sustained hypertension.
+While this response is essential for survival in acute situations, chronic activation of the sympathetic nervous system and the resulting overexposure to catecholamines can contribute to the development of sustained hypertension.

 How Do Hormonal Shifts Impact These Systems?